randarura/learning-phase-4/docs/2-experience-api-development-1.md

 When `npx prisma migrate dev` is executed against a newly created database, seeding is also triggered.
 The seed file in [`prisma/seed.ts`](../prisma/seed.ts) will be executed and your database will be populated with the sample data.

-FYI)
-`--name xxx` is optional.
+Note: `--name xxx` is optional.
 Can be named for clarity.

 **If you succeed**